Vehicle insurance in France: Key market players

-All companies licensed to insure against accidents resulting from the use of motor vehicles can distribute vehicle insurance.
+All companies licensed to insure against crashes resulting from the use of motor vehicles can distribute vehicle insurance.

 However, the insurance market does not stop with insurance companies.
 There are also distributors and numerous service providers.

 Insurance companies

 In 2005, AXA was the French leader in vehicle insurance in terms of sales, with 2 billion euros and 4.2 million cars insured (excluding fleet and motorcycle).

 MACIF is second, with sales of 1.7 billion euros, but leads in number of cars insured, with 4.7 million.

 By 2005, six players had sales in excess of one billion euros: AXA, Macif, Groupama-Gan, MAAF, MAIF and AGF.

 In 2007, the creation of the Covéa group brings together MAAF, MMA and Azur-GMF.
 The Covéa group became the market leader, ahead of AXA.

 Insurance intermediaries

 To take out an insurance policy, prospective customers can go through a variety of insurance intermediaries, including general insurance agents, brokers, direct employees of the company, its bank or, with the growing use of the Internet, the company itself.

 In recent years, distribution channels have broadened.
 It is now possible to take out policies through insurance prescribers such as car dealerships.
 It is also possible to take out insurance policies via supermarkets.
 For some years now, online insurance comparators have also been taking over insurance intermediation.
 They include Assurland, Le Lynx, LesFurets.com, Hyperassur and LeComparateurAssurance.com.
 According to the Comité Consultatif du Secteur Financier (Banque de France), in 2011 around 10% of the flow of vehicle insurance subscriptions on the internet were handled by insurance comparators.
 On July 29, 2013, Google launched its comparison service for automobile contracts on the insurance comparison market.

 Startups specializing in online or smartphone-based car brokerage also appeared in 2017, with players such as Leocare, Lovys or Wilov.